microscaler/tinkerbell/docs/adrs/0008-Persistent_Agent_Memory_Strategy.md

 ---

 ## Adopted
-This ADR is accepted as of June 2025.
-Tinkerbell will persist task-aware memory using a semantic graph database that supports LLM-guided reasoning, code search, and structural introspection.
+This ADR is adopted as of June 2025.
+The Tinkerbell persistent memory strategy will leverage a sophisticated semantic graph and embedding model to robustly handle evolving semantic contexts and temporal drift, significantly advancing the state-of-the-art for autonomous agentic systems.

-Maintainers: `@casibbald`, `@microscaler-team`
+Maintainers: `@casibbald`, `@microscaler-team